Waterfall Charts

 1. Breakdown waterfall with small multiples

-To build a breakdown waterfall with small multiples:
+Chart setup to build a breakdown waterfall with small multiples:

 Axis

-- Drag the dimensions you want to use to break down and analyze the measures (e.g., Quarter).
+Drag the dimensions you want to use to break down and analyze the measures (e.g., Quarter).

 Values parameter

-- Drag multiple measures to analyze (e.g., Actuals).
+Drag multiple measures to analyze (e.g., Actuals).

 Small Multiples

-- Assign the dimension to use to further break down the measures (e.g., Sub Region)
+Assign the dimension to use to further break down the measures (e.g., Sub Region)

 Chart type

--Select Vertical Breakdown Waterfall from the Waterfall section of the Chart Type dropdown menu.
+Select Vertical Breakdown Waterfall from the Waterfall section of the Chart Type dropdown menu.

 The waterfall charts breaks down the contribution of each quarter to the total Actuals.
 It also captures the contribution from different subregions to the change in actuals between consecutive quarters.